How effective is the progestogen-only pill?

 How do I get started on the progestogen-only pill?

 If you get your pill via an NHS prescription through your GP, nurse or sexual health clinic, your doctor or nurse may check your medical history, any medicines you take and make sure that you’re not pregnant.
 You can also buy the progestogen-only pill through pharmacies – The Lowdown has its very own ordering service!
-Some brands of progestogen-only pill over the counter from July 2021 without a prescription.
+Our pharmacists will check your medical history through our short online questionnaire.

-- Three hour traditional progestogen-only pills (Norgeston, Noriday, Micronor, Desomono and Desorex) must be taken within three hours of the same time every day
+- Three hour traditional progestogen-only pills (Norgeston, Noriday, Micronor) must be taken within three hours of the same time every day

-- Twelve hour desogestrel progestogen-only pills (Cerazette, Cerelle, Nacrez, Zelleta and Aizea) which must be taken within twelve hours of the same time every day
+- Twelve hour desogestrel progestogen-only pills (Cerazette, Cerelle, Nacrez, Zelleta, Aizea, Desomono and Desorex) which must be taken within twelve hours of the same time every day

 How do I come off the progestogen-only pill?